Rom the Space Knight: Reprint omissions

-As of 2022, no reprints or collections of the Marvel series have been produced due to Marvel's loss of the rights to Rom and the appearance of many Marvel owned characters throughout the series.
+After Marvel lost their original license to the character, no reprints or collections of the Marvel series were produced due to Marvel's loss of the rights to Rom and the appearance of many Marvel owned characters throughout the series.

-Legal issues regarding the reprinting of Rom guest appearances in other comics have led to complications.
+During the time that Marvel did not hold the Rom license, issues regarding the reprinting of Rom guest appearances in other comics led to complications.
 Brief cameos such as a holographic version of the character appearing as a distraction in Uncanny X-Men #187 have remained intact as have the Rom entries in the Essential Marvel trade paperbacks for the original Official Handbook of the Marvel Universe and its deluxe edition sequel.
 The cover of the Essential Official Handbook of the Marvel Universe removed Rom from the artwork used for the cover of the collection.

 Several appearances by Rom have been outright omitted from reprint editions.
 Power Man and Iron Fist #73, which featured Rom, was omitted from Essential Power Man and Iron Fist vol. 1, and similarly Marvel Two-in-One #99 was omitted from Essential Marvel Two-in-One vol. 4, while The Incredible Hulk: Regression trade paperback features a heavily edited version of The Incredible Hulk #296, removing Rom's entire appearance in the issue.
 Furthermore, Rom #72, which was a tie-in to the Secret Wars II series, was omitted from the Secret Wars II Omnibus.

+Volume 1 of the Marvel Omnibus, scheduled for release in January 2024, will feature the first 29 issues of the series as well as the previously mentioned Power Man and Iron Fist #73.